madhawi-de-mel/tournament-mgmt-api/README.md

 Django Authentication System is used to manage users, groups and permissions

-Dummy data and sample users are created in system startup.
+Dummy data and sample users are created in system startup (No extra commands are required).
 Following dummy users are created.

 | group | user | psw |
 | ------ | ------ | ------ |